-The Company records accrued liabilities for estimated costs of research and development activities conducted by service providers, which include activities under the Penn Agreement (Note 6), the conduct of sponsored research, preclinical studies and contract manufacturing activities.
-The Company records the estimated costs of research and development activities based upon the estimated amount of services provided but not yet invoiced and includes these costs in accrued and other current liabilities in the accompanying balance sheets and within research and development expense in the accompanying statements of operations.
+The Company records accrued liabilities for estimated costs of research and development activities conducted by service providers, which include activities under the Penn Agreement (Note 7), the conduct of sponsored research, preclinical studies and contract manufacturing activities.
+The Company records the estimated costs of research and development activities based upon the estimated amount of services provided and includes these costs in accrued and other current liabilities and prepaid expenses and other current assets in the accompanying balance sheets and within research and development expense in the accompanying statements of operations.

 The Company accrues for these costs based on factors such as estimates of the work completed and in accordance with agreements established with service providers.
-The Company makes significant judgments and estimates in determining the accrued liabilities balance in each reporting period.
-As actual costs become known, the Company adjusts its accrued liabilities.
+The Company makes significant judgments and estimates in determining the accrued liabilities and prepaid expenses in each reporting period.
+As actual costs become known, the Company adjusts its accrued liabilities and prepaid expenses.
 The Company has not experienced any material differences between accrued costs and actual costs incurred since its inception.